-- We strive to recycle as many plastic containers No 1 & 2 only, glass containers, aluminum and tin cans, newspapers, brochures and magazines, paperboard (e.g. cereal boxes), alkaline and rechargeable batteries, plastic shopping bags, electronic equipment, and monofilament fishing line as we can.
+- The resort strives to recycle as many plastic containers No 1 & 2 only, glass containers, aluminum and tin cans, newspapers, brochures and magazines, paperboard (e.g. cereal boxes), alkaline and rechargeable batteries, plastic shopping bags, electronic equipment, and monofilament fishing line as we can.
 Thank you for helping to preserve our natural environment.

 Give Something Back Office Supplies